 The direct effects to the economy associated with the Proposed Action Alternative would be expected to be minor, and beneficial long-term.
 The development of other planned and approved projects would be expected to have similar minor to moderate beneficial effects on the local economy depending on the size and type of project.
-Therefore, the Proposed Action Alternative would be anticipated to contribute minor cumulative beneficial effects and long-term beneficial socioeconomic effects to the local economy when combined with reasonably foreseeable planned and approved actions in the vicinity.
+Therefore, the Proposed Action Alternative would be anticipated to contribute minor cumulative beneficial effects and long-term beneficial socioeconomic impacts to the local economy when combined with reasonably foreseeable planned and approved actions in the vicinity.
 There would not be disproportionately high and adverse environmental or economic effects on minority or low-income populations.
-Given the absence of any foreseeable projects the Proposed Action Alternative would not result in more than negligible cumulative effects to the environmental justice communities.
+Given the distance between the reasonably foreseeable projects and the Proposed Action Alternative, it would not be anticipated that project-related environmental justice impacts would coincide with those from other projects in the immediate vicinity of Proposed Action Area.
+Therefore, the Proposed Action Alternative would not be anticipated to result in more than negligible cumulative impacts to the environmental justice communities when combined with reasonably foreseeable actions in the vicinity.